 Yes, I do, sometimes, fish other flies.
 I double nymph a bit in the winter, for grayling, and I fish duo, with an Oppo, during inclement conditions on the river, but this is merely as needs must, pragmatism.
 It does not give me the overwhelming sense of wonder, of refinement and elegance, and yet simplicity, as does the plume tip.
 From some time in March all the way through to November, on every river I know, trout and grayling are looking upwards, watching, ever alert for those surface bound emergers and duns, and spinners; the great summer bounty, and the easiest target food forms that exist.
 A plume tip mimics this; nature’s signature.

-So, I am frequently asked for accurate tying descriptions of the plume tip.
-Even though Fly Fishing and Fly Tying have covered it, I think it a good idea to give a description here, which is where after all, the incredible JL Dry Fly line was born; sort of completing the circle for me.
-Combination of this, with a suitable, very soft rod and the plume tip is what I refer to as the ultimate refinement in our sport.
+Combination of this, with a suitable, very soft rod like the Zero or Volition JL and the plume tip is what I refer to as the ultimate refinement in our sport.
 Really.
 Don’t try to embellish.
 Don’t search for triggers.
 The fly, in its raw form is all the trigger you will ever need.
 And don’t worry about the prescription.
 If you don’t have heron herl, then use something else; use cock pheasant tail or greylag goose secondary, or just tying thread.
 Prescriptive fly tying is at worst a nonsense, and at best it is just adherence to a tradition and an art form.
 Practical, effective, pragmatic fly fishing, and general fly representation, is what I seek, and the plume tip achieves this, perfectly.

 My hook has been the Tiemco 103BL, but there are (Japanese) substitutes which are marginally better (from Polish Quills) - because they are stronger with no appreciable extra mass.
 A 17 Tiemco 103 is a bit springy - it can open on a fast moving trout (or if the rod is too stiff).
 The 19 and 21, however, are perfect.
 They do not open, but rather just ‘bed-in’.
 You need just three sizes; 17, 19 and 21.
 The 19 is the fundamental.
 17, even among much larger March Browns, danicas and olive uprights, is pushing it, but early in the year you can get away with it.
 Never, ever, worry that your fly is too small.
 For wild fish it never will be.
 It can only be too big.
 This is one of the great, great secrets in the sport.
 So, think 19 as the standard, and if this is rejected drop down to a 21.